From Audacity Manual

 Audacity has numerous keyboard shortcuts which can be customised in the Keyboard Preferences.
 Most of Audacity can be wholly or partially used without a mouse, with excellent keyboard navigation of the selection.
 A few features currently have no keyboard alternatives, notably clips, Time Tracks and the Tools Toolbar tools except Selection Tool.

-Audacity works well with most screen-reader programs on Windows (including Jaws, Window-Eyes and NVDA) and with VoiceOver on Mac.
+Audacity works well with most screen-reader programs on Windows (including Jaws, Window-Eyes and NVDA).
 However a few features, notably Label Tracks, aren't read.
 We still have to improve screen-reader support for Linux.

 What features does Audacity have for speech transcription or speech recognition?